 Dry Bag Type

-If you aren’t picky about the type of bag you choose, you should be.
+If you aren’t picky about the type of deck bag you choose, you should be.
 The type of bag means more than just looks.
-Different bags are for different types of kayaking, and only you know what type of kayaking you do the most.
+Different dry bags are for different types of kayaking, and only you know what type of kayaking you do the most.

 For me, it’s best to have all my stuff on me so I can get to it fast and don’t have to worry about losing it.
-A lightweight bag never hurts either, because let’s face it, nobody wants to weigh down their kayak and make it harder to paddle.
+A lightweight bag never hurts either because, let’s face it, nobody wants to weigh down their kayak and make it harder to paddle.

-Padded shoulder straps and comfortable waist traps are always welcome as far as I’m concerned, but you also have to consider the material the bag is made of.
+Padded shoulder straps and comfortable waist traps are always welcome as far as I’m concerned, but you also have to consider the material the deck bag is made of.
 I also make it a point to look at the shape of the dry bag for kayaking.

-It might not seem as important, but this feature can determine whether or not the dry bag will fit in your kayak or in the correct storage space, and how you pack it in your car or on your bike to get it to your paddling destination.
+It might not seem as important, but this feature can determine whether or not the dry bag will fit in your kayak or in the correct storage space and how you pack it in your car or on your bike to get it to your paddling destination.

 I’ve noticed that most dry bags have a roll-top closure with a plastic latch, some have a zip dry closure system, and others just have a waterproof zipper.
-One doesn’t work any better than the other, but you should think about which one is easier to work, so you know you are getting your bag closed all the way.
+One doesn’t work any better than the other, but you should think about which one is easier to work so you know you are getting your deck bag closed all the way.

-The closure type can also determine how easy it is to pack your dry bag or get to the contents.
+The closure type can also determine how easy it is to pack your reliable dry bag or get to the contents.
 Compare all the different kinds and decide if you feel better using one over another.

-The nylon material itself is not waterproof, but it can be coated with something like silicone or another type of material to make it waterproof.
+The high-density nylon material itself is not waterproof, but it can be coated with something like silicone or another type of material to make it waterproof.

 Of course, it’s totally up to you what you like best.
 Try out a few different materials and see which one feels right.

 We all have different needs when it comes to dry bag capacity.
 The good news is there are plenty of different sizes you can choose from.
-There are small dry bags that are meant to hold tiny items or very few items and very large dry bags that can hold sleeping bags, clothing, and even life jackets and kayak paddles.
+There are small dry bags that are meant to hold tiny items or very few items and very large dry bags that can hold sleeping bags, spare clothes, and even life jackets and kayak paddles.

-Picking a bag that is too small will only frustrate you and make it hard to carry what you need.
-But, choosing a bag that’s too big will just waste the space in your kayak.
+Picking a deck bag that is too small will only frustrate you and make it hard to carry what you need.
+But choosing a bag that’s too big will just waste the space in your kayak.
 Decide what you need to pack or carry and choose a bag size that will hold just the right amount.

 I find it’s best to keep a couple of different sizes of dry bags in my garage so I can grab the size I need for each trip.